Home Warranty Refrigerator Coverage: Complete Guide to What's Covered

 • Replace water filters on schedule per manufacturer guidelines

-• Ensure proper airflow around the unit — inadequate ventilation is a common denial trigger
+• Ensure proper airflow around the unit, inadequate ventilation is a common denial trigger

-• Document everything — keep receipts for any professional service or filter replacements
+• Document everything, keep receipts for any professional service or filter replacements

 The 30-Day Waiting Period

 Most home warranty plans include a 30-day waiting period after purchase before you can file a claim.
 If your refrigerator is already showing signs of trouble, filing a claim immediately after purchasing a policy may result in denial due to a 'pre-existing condition.'
-Get coverage before problems arise.
+Get coverage in place before problems arise.

 Compare Home Warranty Options in Ohio